I Said Never Again (But Here We Are)

 "I Said Never Again (But Here We Are)" is a song by English singer-songwriter Rachel Stevens.
 It was released on 3 October 2005 as the third and final single from her second solo album Come and Get It.
-It was written by R. Davis and Jewels & Stone who also produced it.
+It was written by Rob Davis and Jewels & Stone who also produced it.

 The song peaked at number 12 in the UK charts, making it Stevens' second single to miss the top ten after Funky Dory.
 However, the single received some of the best reviews of Stevens' career with it being hailed by HMV for its "astonishingly flawless vocal performance" and as Stevens' "most commercially accessible and quirky single since "Some Girls".
 The song was featured in the film Deuce Bigalow: European Gigolo.
 To date, it's Stevens' last single release.